Confident Neural Network Regression with Bootstrapped Deep Ensembles: Experimental results

+Our method gives separate estimates for $\sigmad(\bm{x})$ and $\sigmat(\bm{x})$.
+To test how well BDE can capture both components, we trained a BDE with $M=50$ and $r=30\%$ on a single data set, simulated with the two random forests.
+The variance of these 50 networks before retraining gives an estimate for $\sigmaht(\bm{x})$.
+Through our retraining step, we get an estimate for $\sigmahd(\bm{x})$.
+Subsequently, we trained 50 networks using newly simulated targets for each network.
+These targets were simulated using the random forests.
+The variance of the predictions of those second 50 networks gives an estimate of the ground truth $\sigmad(\bm{x}) + \sigmat(\bm{x})$.
+If our assumptions are correct, our estimate $\sigmahd(\bm{x})$ should be roughly the difference between $\sigmad(\bm{x}) + \sigmat(\bm{x})$ and $\sigmat(\bm{x})$.

-Table \ref{experiment3table} shows that our separate estimates for the variances due to random targets and due to random training sum correctly - within approximately $10\%$ - to the variance when training with random targets.
+Table \ref{experiment3table} shows that our separate estimates for the variances due to random targets and due to random training sum correctly - within approximately $10\%$ - to the true variance when training with random targets.
+This shows that our approach of repeating a part of the training on new targets is an effective method to incorporate the uncertainty due to random targets without affecting accuracy.